ecotaxa/uvpec/README.md

 Then, for XGBoost parameters of the training, you need to specify:
   - An initialization seed `random_state`.
 It is important if you build multiple models with a different XGBoost configuration.
 The number is not important, you can keep 42 with trust.
-  - A number of CPU cores `n_jobs` that will depend on the computational power of your machine or server
+  - A number of CPU cores `n_jobs` that will depend on the computational power of your machine or server.
   - The [learning rate](https://en.wikipedia.org/wiki/Learning_rate).
 It controls the magnitude of adjustements made to the model's parameter during each iteration of training (i.e. in our model, at each boosting round).
 A high learning rate may cause the optimization to miss the optimal parameter values (e.g. it leads to oscillations or divergence) while a low learning rate might lead to a slow training due to a slow convergence to the minimum of the loss function or it can also get stuck in local minima.
   - The maximum depth of a tree `max_depth`.
-For technical reasons, it is forbidden to go beyond 7
+For technical reasons, it is forbidden to go beyond 7.
-  - A weight or `weight_sensitivity` that represents the weight you want to put on biological classes during the training because eh, we all know that 90% of images is marine snow
+  - `weight_sensitivity` that represents the weight ($w$) you want to put on biological classes during the training.
+The minimum value is 0 (i.e. no weight) and the maximum value is 1.
+It is useful to add a weight to smaller classes because usually 90% of images are detritus hence putting $w$ to 0.25 will put more weight on small (biological) classes during training while 0.5 will put even more weight and so on.
-  - `detritus_subsampling` can be used if you want to undersample your training set.
-Keep it to 'false' if you don't want to use it
+  - `detritus_subsampling` can be used if you want to undersample the detritus class in your training.
+If you think that your detritus class (therefore, you must have one specifically named 'detritus') is too populated (e.g. extreme dataset imbalance) and that removing a part of it is not an issue for your application, then you can fix a given percentage of subsampling for that class.
+For example, a `subsampling_percentage` of 20 means that you only keep 20% of your entire detritus class.
+Keep it to 'false' if you don't want to use it.
-  - `subsampling_percentage` is about how much you want to undersample the 'detritus' class of your training set
+  - `subsampling_percentage` is about how much you want to undersample the 'detritus' class of your training set.
   - `num_trees_CV` stands for the number of rounds you want to use for the cross-validation.
-The latter is use to determine the optimal number of rounds before overfitting.
-The bigger the number, the longer it takes to process
+The latter is used to determine the optimal number of rounds before overfitting.
+The bigger the number, the longer it takes to process.

 You will also notice that there is one last thing. `use_C` gives the possibility to extract the features from images using a C++ version.
 We advise to keep it to 'true' because it is much faster than the python version.